 Time series regression is a powerful tool for analyzing trends and forecasting future data points within a chronological sequence.
 Excel provides built-in functions and tools to perform such analysis.

-However, users often encounter complexities with Excel’s interface and functionality when running time series regression.
-This guide will simplify the process by outlining the necessary steps.
+However, users often encounter complexities with Excel's interface and functionality when running time series regression.
+Excel's manual approach to data analysis can be tedious and time-consuming.

 Time series regression is a statistical method for analyzing time-indexed data.
 By modeling the relationship between a dependent variable and one or more independent variables, this technique helps identify trends and make predictions.